 Finding out the ram size in your computer is fairly easy.
-In Windows 10, you can use the Win + PAUSE keyboard shortcut to learning your installed RAM.
+In Windows 10, you can use the Win + PAUSE keyboard shortcut to knowing about your installed RAM.
 This will also give the name of your processor and the type of operating system (32- or 64-bit).

-In the Apple menu, Mac users can select “About This Mac” to know their chipset details and RAM memory values.
+If you are a Mac user, you can select “About This Mac” to know the chipset details and RAM memory values.

 Linux users can use the hardinfo software to get detailed system information, as well as memory information.

 How much ram can my computer take?
 Factors to consider

 The maximum system memory that is supported by a computer, or RAM, depends on the processor, operating system, and motherboard.
 These three factors give hardware and software limitations that determine the maximum amount of RAM that a computer can handle.
 It may be necessary to open the computer to determine the capacity, but system hardware scanner programs can work around that.